Simplify Your Knowledge Management System with Slab

 January 10, 2021

 There are more than 1.5 million nonprofits in the United States alone, and the largest nonprofits, those operating at the national or international level, are similar in structure to large for-profit companies.
 Despite their numbers, it’s fairly unusual to see software companies directly target the nonprofit sector in their marketing materials.
-This absence of direct marketing to the sector may lead some nonprofits to overlook software solutions that, although marketed primarily to businesses, could solve several of the challenges they face in their day-to-day operations.
+This lack of direct marketing to the sector may lead some nonprofits to overlook software solutions that, although marketed primarily to businesses, could address several of the challenges they face in day-to-day operations.

 What kinds of software solutions do nonprofits need?
 Pretty much everything for-profit businesses need, including tools for knowledge management.